Dehydration in Georgia Nursing Homes

 Unfortunately, due to understaffing, improper care planning, disorganization, and unqualified or poorly trained staff, many elderly or disabled residents in Georgia nursing homes don’t receive the proper amount of fluids to stay adequately hydrated.

-IF YOU SUSPECT NURSING HOME ABUSE OR NEGLECT DUE TO DEHYDRATION, CONTACT US TODAY AT (706) 354-4000.
-WE HOLD NURSING HOMES ACCOUNTABLE.
+IF YOU SUSPECT NURSING HOME ABUSE OR NEGLECT DUE TO DEHYDRATION, CONTACT US ONLINE OR CALL (706) 354-4000 TODAY.
+WE HOLD GEORGIA NURSING HOMES ACCOUNTABLE.

 Symptoms of Dehydration: How to Know if Your Loved One is Dehydrated